 It takes a lot of effort, analysis, and critical thinking to curate any methodology.
 However, imagine trying to figure out how to research the threat of technology for motorbike taxi drivers in Vietnam.

 In Vietnam, the primary mode of transport in cities is by motorbike.
 A common occupation for men is to be a motorbike taxi driver/xe ôm driver.
 A lot of xe ôm drivers’ livelihoods are now under threat with the onset of modern technology.
 Apps that use location intelligence are emerging and providing more cost-efficient, safer, and quicker rides for customers.
 In this day and age, on-demand service is a high priority for customers.
 The use of GPS and location intelligence is forcing traditional xe ôm drivers out of the market.

 There are many different ways to conduct this research.
-When taking all of the variables into account for this particular research study, the methodology that was decided on consisted of qualitative methods in order to provide an in-depth assessment.
+As a result, when taking everything into account for this particular research study, the methodology consisted of qualitative methods to provide an in-depth assessment.